-For more information about the different installation classes, please refer to Section 1.5, Which Installation Class is Best For You?.
+For more information about the different installation classes, please refer to Section 1.5.

-3.10 Disk Partitioning Setup
+3.10.
+Disk Partitioning Setup

 Partitioning allows you to divide your hard drive into isolated sections, where each section behaves as its own hard drive.
 Partitioning is particularly useful if you run more than one operating system.
-If you are not sure how you want your system to be partitioned, read Appendix F, An Introduction to Disk Partitions for more information.
+If you are not sure how you want your system to be partitioned, read Appendix D for more information.

-On this screen, you can choose to perform automatic partitioning, or manual partitioning using Disk Druid or fdisk (see Figure 3-5, Disk Partitioning Setup).
+On this screen, you can choose to perform automatic partitioning, or manual partitioning using Disk Druid or fdisk (see Figure 3-5).